kinode-dao/kinode-book/src/cookbook/file_transfer.md

 replacing node name and file name!

-Stay tuned for additions to this guide, including restarting transfers after rebooting your node or losing co.ostions, and a simple UI!
+Stay tuned for additions to this guide, including restarting transfers after rebooting your node or losing connections, and a simple UI!